passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.referenceData.getSymbolsByTicker`<a id="snaptradereferencedatagetsymbolsbyticker"></a>

-Get details of a symbol by the ticker or the universal_symbol_id
+Returns the Universal Symbol object specified by the ticker or the universal_symbol_id.

 #### 🛠️ Usage<a id="🛠️-usage"></a>